PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_can_en.md

 <a name="4-1"></a>
 ### 4.1 Python Inference
-First, the model saved during the RobustScanner text recognition training process is converted into an inference model. you can use the following command to convert:
+First, the model saved during the CAN handwritten mathematical expression recognition training process is converted into an inference model. you can use the following command to convert:

 ```
 python3 tools/export_model.py -c configs/rec/rec_d28_can.yml -o Global.save_inference_dir=./inference/rec_d28_can/ Architecture.Head.attdecoder.is_train=False

+# The default output max length of the model is 36.
+If you need to predict a longer sequence, please specify its output sequence as an appropriate value when exporting the model, as: Architecture.Head.max_ text_ length=72
 ```

-For RobustScanner text recognition model inference, the following commands can be executed:
+For CAN handwritten mathematical expression recognition model inference, the following commands can be executed:

 ```
-python3 tools/infer/predict_rec.py --image_dir="./doc/imgs_hme/hme_01.jpg" --rec_algorithm="CAN" --rec_batch_num=1 --rec_model_dir="./inference/rec_d28_can/" --rec_image_shape="1, 100, 100" --rec_char_dict_path="./ppocr/utils/dict/latex_symbol_dict.txt"
+python3 tools/infer/predict_rec.py --image_dir="./doc/crohme_demo/hme_00.jpg" --rec_algorithm="CAN" --rec_batch_num=1 --rec_model_dir="./inference/rec_d28_can/" --rec_char_dict_path="./ppocr/utils/dict/latex_symbol_dict.txt"

+# If you need to predict on a picture with black characters on a white background, please set: -- rec_ image_ inverse=False
 ```

 <a name="4-2"></a>